fedengarcia/react-native-ecommerce/README.md

 In this repository you will find a partially developed E-commerce without integration with a payment gateway.

-It was developed with the idea of learning concepts and basics of React Native, redux, authentication and data persistence.
+It was developed with the idea of learning concepts and basics of React Native, redux and redux toolkit, authentication and data persistence.

 ## Getting Started 🚀